zubinchopra/portaldocs/portal-sdk/templates/portalfx-performance.md

 All of which are encapsulated under the one 'BladeFullReady' action.

-### BladePerformanceIncludingNetwork()

-In the case of the `BladePerformanceIncludingNetwork` function, we sample 1% of traffic to measure the number of network requests that are made throughout their session, that sampling does not affect the overall duration that is reported.
-Within the function we will correlate the count of any network requests, these are tracked in telemetry under the action `XHRPerformance`, made when the user is loading a given blade.
-It does not impact the markers that measure performance.
-That said a larger number of network requests will generally result in slower performance.

-The subtle difference with the standard `BladeFullReady` marker is that if the blade is opened within a resource menu blade we will attribute the time it takes to resolve the `getMenuConfig` promise as the resource menu blade is loaded to the 95th percentile of the 'BladeFullReady' duration.
-This is attributed using a proportional calculation based on the number of times the blade is loaded inside the menu blade.

-For example, a blade takes 2000ms to complete its `BladeFullReady` and 2000ms to return its `getMenuConfig`.
-It is only loaded once (1) in the menu blade out of its 10 loads.
-Its overall reported FullDuration would be 2200ms.

-BladePerformanceIncludingNetwork will return a table with the following columns

- - FullBladeName, Extension, BladeName
-   - Blade/Extension identifiers
- - BladeCount
-   - The number of blade loads within the given date range
- - InMenuLoads
-   - The number of in menu blade loads within the given date range
- - PctOfMenuLoads
-   - The percentage of in menu blade loads within the given date range
- - Samples
-   - The number of loads which were tracking the number of XHR requests
- - StaticMenu
-   - If the `getMenuConfig` call returns within < 10ms, only applicable to ResourceMenu cases
- - MenuConfigDuration95
-   - The 95th percentile of the `getMenuConfig` call
- - LockedBlade
-   - If the blade is locked, ideally blades are now template blades or no-pdl
-   - All no-pdl and template blades are locked, pdl blades can be made locked by setting the locked property to true
- - XHRCount, XHRCount95th, XHRMax
-   - The 50th percentile (95th or MAX) of XHR requests sent which correlate to that blade load
- - Bytes
-   - Bytes transferred to the client via XHR requests
- - FullDuration50, 80, 95, 99
-   - The time it takes for the `BladeFullReady` + (`PctOfMenuLoads` * the `getMenuConfig` to resolve)
- - RedScore
-   - Number of violations for tracked bars
- - AlertSeverity
-   - If the blade has opted to be alerted against via the [alerting infrastructure][1] and what severity the alert will open at.

 ## Part performance

 Similar to Blade performance, Part performance is spread across a couple of areas: